 The busiest times to visit the Archives are during March, April and May because many school field trips occur during this period.
 Other busy times include the Thanksgiving weekend and the week between Christmas and New Year’s.
 You can skip the lines by making a reservation for a timed entrance self-guided tour a minimum of six weeks in advance.
 Another option is to try to join the one guided tour that is offered at 9:45 a.m. each day Monday through Friday.
 Print and bring a copy of your reservation with you that includes all the names in your party.
 Arrive at least 10 minutes before your timed entrance.
 All visitors are subject to security screenings so avoid carrying backpacks or other large bags.
 You should avoid wearing jewelry or other metal objects that could set off the detector.
 Eating, drinking and taking pictures is prohibited inside the Archives.

 The archives museum is located on the National Mall in the heart of downtown Washington, D.C.
 While the research entrance is located off Pennsylvania Avenue, the main Rotunda entrance is found on Constitution Avenue.
 There is only limited metered street parking near the building.
-While there is a Metro stop serving the Green and Yellow Lines a block away, the most convenient way to reach the National Archives is the Old Town Trolley.
-Why navigate congested streets or travel underground and miss the sights of the nation’s capital when you can enjoy a relaxing ride on a stadium trolley.
-View the sights and hear an entertaining and informative narration from America’s Storyteller about the major points of interest within the District.
-Hop off the trolley and tour the Archives and nearby attractions at your leisure.
-When you are finished, hop aboard the next trolley that comes by.
+There is a Metro stop serving the Green and Yellow Lines a block away.

 Dozens of monuments, memorials and other museums surround the building.
 The White House and U.S. Capitol are located a short distance away.
 There are also a few popular attractions located within a block of the National Archives.